Loyola University > School of Law > Faculty > Faculty and Administration Profiles

 Student Disciplinary Hearing Workshop

-Exploring and Addressing Discipline Disparities Among Students with Disabilities.
-Under contract with Teachers College Press.
-(Co-editor, with Pamela Fenning).
+Discipline Disparities Among Students with Disabilities: Creating Equitable Environments.
+Teachers College Press, May 2022.
+(Co-editor, with Pamela Fenning). [book]

 Promoting statewide discipline reform through professional development with administrators, Preventing School Failure: Alternative Education for Children and Youth, 64:2, 172-182 (2020) (with Kelsie N. Reed, Pamela Fenning, & Ashley Mayworm). [article]